List of Superman & Lois characters

 Superman & Lois is an American television series developed by Todd Helbing and Greg Berlanti, based on the DC Comics characters Superman and Lois Lane, created by Jerry Siegel and Joe Shuster.
-The series stars Tyler Hoechlin and Elizabeth Tulloch in the title roles, as well as Jordan Elsass, Alex Garfin, Inde Navarrette, Erik Valdez, Emmanuelle Chriqui and Dylan Walsh.
-The series is set in the Arrowverse, sharing continuity with the other television series of the franchise.
+The series stars Tyler Hoechlin and Elizabeth Tulloch in the title roles, as well as Jordan Elsass, Michael Bishop, Alex Garfin, Erik Valdez, Inde Navarrette, Wolé Parks, Adam Rayner, Dylan Walsh, Emmanuelle Chriqui, Tayler Buck, Sofia Hasmik and Chad L. Coleman.
+The series was initially set in the Arrowverse, sharing continuity with the other television series of the franchise.
+However, after season 2, it was revealed that the series took place on an as-yet-unidentified alternate Earth in the Arrowverse Multiverse.

 The following is a list of characters who have appeared in the television series.
 Many are named after (or based on) DC Comics characters.